missing-semester-cn/missing-semester-cn.github.io/data-wrangling.md

    data, try [`jq`](https://stedolan.github.io/jq/).
 Find the min and max of one column in a single command, and the sum of the difference between the two columns in another.
-6. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
-However this is a bad idea, why?
-Is this particular to `sed`?
-Use `man sed` to find out how to accomplish this.